 There are an overwhelming number of grow light options available.
 For the purposes of this article, we will recommend two grow lights.
 One for a casual grower with 5-10 plants, and one for a larger project, with 10-20+ plants.
 If you expand your garden, you can always use additional grow lights and be creative with your setup.

 - The Hanging Grow Light.
-A hanging grow light typically requires more setup and space, but also has more power to grow larger plants.
+A hanging grow light typically requires more setup and space but also has more power to grow larger plants.
 A hanging light also allows the plants to grow taller by moving the light up as the plants make progress.
-A clip on light may have a limit to how high the plants can grow.
+A clip-on light may have a limit to how high the plants can grow.
 Hanging lights can also be bought with more wattage and power.
 Be careful though!
 Too much light can cause damage to your plants.
 For a higher quality light, try this unit from Spider Farmer.

 How Close Should A Grow Light Be To Seedlings?